icopy-site/awesome/docs/awesome/free-for-dev.md

   * [photopea.com](https://www.photopea.com) — A Free, Advanced online design editor with Adobe Photoshop UI supporting PSD, XCF & Sketch formats (Adobe Photoshop, Gimp and Sketch App).
   * [pixlr.com](https://pixlr.com/) — Free online browser editor on the level of commercial ones.
   * [Plasmic](https://www.plasmic.app/) - A fast, easy to use, powerful web design tool and page builder that integrates into your codebase.
 Build responsive pages or complex components; optionally extend with code; and publish to production sites and apps.
+  * [Pravatar](https://pravatar.cc/) - Generate random/placeholder fake avatar, which url can be directly hotlinked in your web/app.
   * [Proto.io](https://www.proto.io) - Create fully interactive UI prototypes without coding.
 Free tier available when free trial ends.
 Free tier includes: 1 user, 1 project, 5 prototypes, 100MB online storage and preview in proto.io app.
   * [resizeappicon.com](https://resizeappicon.com/) — A simple service to resize and manage your app icons.
   * [Rive](https://rive.app) — Create and ship beautiful animations to any platform.
 Free forever for Individuals.
 The service is a editor which hosts all the graphics on their servers as well.
 They also provide runtimes for many platforms to run graphics made using Rive.
   * [smartmockups.com](https://smartmockups.com/) — Create product mockups, 200 free mockups.
+  * [UI Avatars](https://ui-avatars.com/) - Generate avatars with initials from names.
+Which the urls can be directly hotlinked in your web/app.
+Support config parameters via the url.
   * [unDraw](https://undraw.co/) - A constantly updated collection of beautiful svg images that you can use completely free and without attribution.
   * [unsplash.com](https://unsplash.com/) - Free stock photos for commercial and noncommercial purposes (do-whatever-you-want license).
   * [vectr.com](https://vectr.com/) — Free Design App for Web + Desktop.